longhongc/RaspberryPi-Pico-Example/oled/README.md

 # OLED Display
-the oled module in the example uses the ssd1306 controller
+The oled module in the example uses the ssd1306 controller

 ## Install ssd1306 library
 1. Plug in pico